 - That Makes Me Feel Angry: Quoted by KFJ at one point, in a Shout-Out to the Trope Namer.Kung-Fu Jesus: You can't just have characters say how they feel!
 That Makes Me Feel Angry!

-- Take Up My Controller: The few times when pokecapn absolutely refuses to continue playing the game (namely during Sonic's Radical Train stage and the End Of The World), the supporting Goons pick up the controller (despite having not nearly as much playtime as pokecapn in either case) and attempt to beat the level while he cools down, with IlluminatusVespucci outright refusing to stop until the game is completed at End Of The World.
+- Take Up My Controller: The three times when pokecapn absolutely refuses to continue playing the game (namely during Sonic's Radical Train stage, Silver's Dusty Desert stage, and End Of The World), the supporting Goons pick up the controller (despite having not nearly as much playtime as pokecapn in either case) and attempt to beat the level while he cools down, with IlluminatusVespucci outright refusing to stop until the game is completed at End Of The World.

 - Tempting Fate: